Feb 20, 2019

 Proposals must be submitted through LCO's website, but before you can submit a proposal, you must register at LCO's Observatory portal.
 When you have access to the portal, you can click on the "Create or edit proposals" link to access the web-based proposal form.

 We recommend that you consult the Guidelines for Writing Proposals.
 The Guidelines page contains a description of the proposal format, information on the available instruments, and links to the Observatory Tools.
 The tools that are particularly useful when preparing proposals are the exposure time calculator and the target visibility calculator, which shows how observable a given position (RA & Dec) is on the LCO Network.

-Starting with the 2018B semester, LCO will support three observing modes:
+LCO supports three observing modes:

 Time charged includes all the overhead associated with slewing the telescope, acquiring the target, preparing the instrument, and reading out the detector, in addition to the actual exposure time.
 You should include overheads in the time request in your proposal.
 Overhead information is available in a table in the Guidelines for Writing Proposals, as well as on the Instruments page.
 Use the appropriate Slew & Settle time and Acquisition & Setup time for each new object, then add the readout time for each separate exposure.

 Time is charged for all exposures attempted, regardless of the quality or delivery of the data.

 The Observatory portal displays the number of hours of an approved allocation that have been used.